ibm-cloud-docs/account/faqs-account.md

 {: #contactsupport}
 {: faq}

-From the console menu bar, click **Support** to go to the Support Center and to view your current support plan.
-Support is available for Premium, Advanced, and Basic Support tier accounts.
+In the {{site.data.keyword.Bluemix_notm}} console, go to **Support** from the console menu bar.
+The options that are available to you depend on your support plan.
 For more information, see [Getting support](/docs/get-support?topic=get-support-support-plans).

+To contact support, you can use the following methods:
+* If you have a valid pay-as-you-go or subscription account, you can click **Live chat with support** to chat with a support engineer.
+* Pay-as-you-go or subscription accounts can also contact support by phone: +1-866-403-7638.
-Lite and Trial account support is limited to non-technical support issues that are related to account access and billing.
-Users with Lite or Trial accounts can view the {{site.data.keyword.Bluemix_notm}} documentation, Chat with Watson, and the community forums.
-These resources are available in the [Support Center](https://{DomainName}/unifiedsupport/supportcenter){: external}.
+* Lite and Trial account support is limited to non-technical support issues that are related to account access and billing.
+Users with Lite or Trial accounts can view the [{{site.data.keyword.Bluemix_notm}} documentation](/docs/get-support?topic=get-support-using-avatar), Chat with Watson, and use [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.

 ## Can I view a list of accounts that I own?
 {: #accounts-owned}